wpilibsuite/frc-docs/source/docs/contributing/frc-docs/style-guide.rst

 Links
 -----

+Internal Links
+^^^^^^^^^^^^^^

+Internal Links will be auto-generated based on the ReStructuredText filename and section title.

+For example, here are several ways to link to sections and documents.

+Use this format to reference a document section.
+You must use the absolute path of the document. ``:ref:`docs/software/hardware-apis/sensors/ultrasonics-software:Analog ultrasonics``` renders to :ref:`docs/software/hardware-apis/sensors/ultrasonics-software:Analog ultrasonics`.

+Use this format to reference a section of the same document.
+Note the single underscore. ```Images`_`` renders to `Images`_.

+Use this format to reference the top-level of a document.
+You can use relative paths ``:doc:`build-instructions``` renders to :doc:`build-instructions` Or to use absolute paths, put a forward slash at the beginning of the path ``:doc:`/docs/software/hardware-apis/sensors/ultrasonics-software``` renders to :doc:`/docs/software/hardware-apis/sensors/ultrasonics-software`.
+Note that the text rendered is the main section title of the target page regardless of the target filename.

+When using ``:ref:`` or ``:doc:`` you may customize the displayed text by surrounding the actual link with angle brackets ``<>`` and adding the custom text between the first backtick ````` and the first angle bracket ``<``.
+For example ``:ref:`custom text <docs/software/hardware-apis/sensors/ultrasonics-software:Analog ultrasonics>``` renders to :ref:`custom text <docs/software/hardware-apis/sensors/ultrasonics-software:Analog ultrasonics>`.

+External Links
+^^^^^^^^^^^^^^

-It is preferred to format links as anonymous hyperlinks.
+It is preferred to format external links as anonymous hyperlinks.
 The important thing to note is the **two** underscores appending the text.
 In the situation that only one underscore is used, issues may arise when compiling the document.

 .. code-block:: ReST